Grenseseminaret 2023

 “Kirkenes – Exile Hub”

-To our evening event on November 1st (19.00-21.00 at Ofelas), in cooperation with Pikene på broen we invite cultural actors from the border town Kirkenes to tell their individual stories and discuss with the audience the challenges and opportunities of Kirkenes as an exile hub.
+To our evening event on November 1st (19.00-21.00 at Ofelas), in cooperation with Pikene på broen, we invite cultural actors from the border town Kirkenes to tell their individual stories and discuss with the audience the challenges and opportunities of Kirkenes as an exile hub.

-To sign up and receive full program, please contact Anne Figenschou anne.h.figenschou@uit.no.
+For more information, please contact Anne Figenschou anne.h.figenschou@uit.no.

 The seminar is organized by UiT/The Barents Institute and The Independent Barents Observer within the framework of the project Freedom to write and knowledge building on Russia.